ConnorHanlon/telegramBusBot/README.md

 TODO:
 - Re-adjust to command pattern
 - Pull Webhook out of HandleRequest

-- Maybe create class dedicated to storing and retrieving website urls
-- create a formatter in the URLCreator class for each of the bus commands, and change the implementation of format such that the individual commands call the required formatter from URLCreator.
+- Fix generics for BusCommand and other commands
+- Add bus commands
+- Add commentary to commands on the user side of bot

-- Create telegram command classes
+- Remove classes no longer in use

+- setup database for saving times to notify users inside of telegram commands

+- Add Javadocs to generate documentation of bus bot

+- redeploy new bus bot